Be who God created you to be and you will set the world on fire.

 The life and work of key figures in the History of the people of God will be studied for example, lives of the saints.

 Approaches will include whole class teaching, group activities and individual work.
 Children will have opportunities to work individually as well as cooperatively and collaboratively, developing their own knowledge and expertise as well as sharing experiences with others.

 High quality input from experts and educational resources complement the delivery of specialist learning admirably.
 The idea of vocation will be developed in all year groups.

-Pupils will participate in Mass, feast days, Holy days collective worship which will involve religious actions and worship including the celebration of the sacraments.
+Pupils will participate in Mass, Feast Days, Holy Days, and Collective Worship which will involve religious actions and worship including the celebration of the Sacraments.

 The use of visits and visitors in school will enhance the RE curriculum.

 Children are happy learners within RE.
 They experience a wide-ranging number of learning challenges in RE and know appropriate responses to them.

 Through RE, children deepen their appreciation of their faith and fulfil their God-given talents